RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

   sudo docker build -f ./Dockerfile-<OS distro>-complete .

-This should complete with a message "Successfully built <image_id>"
+The message "Successfully built <image_id>" indicates a successful completion of this step.

 3. Start a docker container using the new image: